fomgleb/fortress/README.md

 ## Usage

-To run the project, use the following command:
+1. To run the project, use the following command:

 ```sh
 ./build/src/main_app
 ```

-This will start the Fortress application, allowing you to utilize its functional blocks and integrate with 4diac for executing your industrial automation programs.
+2. After starting Fortress you need to start 4diac-ide.

+3. Next Click the "Deploy" button to deploy the project.